 Cell Strategy

-Both grid layout composables take a cell strategy parameter called SimpleGridCells
+All grid layout composables take a cell strategy parameter called SimpleGridCells.

 Fixed